flarum/docs/docs/extend/update-1_x.md

 - An [extender for settings defaults](https://github.com/flarum/core/pull/3127) has been added.
 This should be used instead of the `addSettings` migration helper, which has been deprecated.
 - You can now [generate Less variables from setting values](https://github.com/flarum/core/pull/3011) via the `Settings` extender.
 - Extensions can now [override/supplement blade template namespaces](https://github.com/flarum/core/pull/3167) through the `View` extender, meaning custom blade templates can be used instead of the default ones added by core or extensions.
-- You can now define [custom LESS functions through PHP](https://github.com/flarum/core/pull/3190), allowing you to use some backend logic in your LESS theming.
+- You can now define [custom Less functions through PHP](https://github.com/flarum/core/pull/3190), allowing you to use some backend logic in your Less theming.
 - Extensions can now create [custom page title drivers](https://github.com/flarum/core/pull/3109/files) for titles in server-returned HTML.
 - Custom logic can now be used when [deciding which relations to eager-load](https://github.com/flarum/core/pull/3116).
 - Events [are now dispatched](https://github.com/flarum/core/pull/3203) for the `Notification\Read` and `Notification\ReadAll` events.